Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Scenarios for the MiniBooNE excess

 \item into new neutral particles $N \rightarrow B$ which then decay into $\xi$ ($D_B D_\xi$).

 \end{itemize}

-Instead of decay, $N$ can upscatter on nucleons and electrons in the detector (and outside the detector, in the dirt) to produce $\xi$ ($U_\xi$).
+Instead of decay, $N$ can upscatter on nucleons and electrons in a detector and outside the detector in dirt to produce $\xi$ ($U_\xi$).
 But this would involve another smallness due to additional non-standard interaction.
-Indeed, the probability of $N$ interactions equals $P_N = \sigma_N n l$, where $n$ is the number density of scatterers and $l$ is the length of trajectory along which $N$ interacts.
-For new 4-fermion interactions characterized by coupling $G_N$ we obtain
+Indeed, the probability of $N$ interactions equals $P_N = \sigma_N n l$, where $\sigma_N$ is the cross section, $n$ is the number density of scatterers and $l$ is the length of trajectory along which $N$ interacts.
+For new 4-fermion interactions characterized by coupling $G_N$ and $\sigma_N \propto G_N^2 E_N$, where $E_N$ is the energy of $N$, we obtain

 where $n_A$ is the Avogadro number.
-Let us compare this probability with the probability of decay.
-If $N$ is produced at the distance $l$ from a detector and the size of a detector is $d$, then the probability of decay is:
+Let us compare this probability with the probability of $N-$decay.
+If $N$ is produced at the distance $l$ from a detector and the size of a detector is $d$, then the probability of its decay in the detector equals